 The combination of strawberries and champagne is a classic favorite for special celebrations, anniversaries, Valentine’s Day, and more.
 I have to say that in cake form, it is even better!

-Valentine’s Day was on our minds when we decided on this Champagne and Strawberries cake recipe, but it would also be perfect for so many other occasions including engagement parties, New Year’s Eve, 21st birthdays, or any time when a celebration calls for something a little more sophisticated and special.
+Valentine’s Day was on our minds when we decided on this Champagne and Strawberries cake recipe, but it would also be perfect for so many other occasions including engagement parties, anniversaries, New Year’s Eve, 21st birthdays, bachelorette parties, or any adult celebrations that call for something special.

 While this recipe is similar in some ways to our scratch Pink Champagne Cake recipe, this time we are using plain Champagne in the batter as well small bits of sliced strawberries and strawberry extract.